DMC International Imaging

 DMC International Imaging (DMCii) is the company that manages the Disaster Monitoring Constellation for the International Charter for Space and Major Disasters.
-It also sells satellite imaging services under contract and manages the operations of spacecraft such as UK-DMC1 & UK-DMC2.
+It also sells satellite imaging services under contract and manages the operations of spacecraft such as UK-DMC 1 & UK-DMC 2.
 DMCII is a wholly owned subsidiary of Surrey Satellite Technology Ltd (SSTL).
-It recently struck a space deal with Beijing-based 21AT to build three high-resolution earth observation satellites to map the growth of China.
+It recently struck a space deal with Beijing-based 21AT to build three high-resolution Earth observation satellites to map the growth of China.

+History

+DMCii was incorporated in 2004 in Guildford, Surrey, as a subsidiary of SSTL.

+Company was struck off and dissolved on June 2021.

+Activities

+The company coordinated tasking and data from the multi national DMC for civil and humanitarian applications.